Easy peach pastry, startint with store-bought puff pastry and are filled with peaches, mascarpone or cream cheese, all with a pretty “Rose” shape!

 How to Shape Peach Pastry Roses

-- 16 oz rolls puff pastry dough two 8oz rolls, pre-rolled (450g)
+- 16 oz rolls puff pastry dough, two 8oz rolls, pre-rolled (450g)

-- 1/2 cup mascarpone or cream cheese at room temperature
+- 1/2 cup mascarpone or cream cheese, at room temperature

-- 1 tsp vanilla bean paste
+- 1 teaspoon vanilla bean paste

-- 1 Tbsp runny honey optional
+- 1 Tablespoon runny honey, optional

-- 6 peaches ripe but still firm
+- 6 peaches, ripe but still firm

-- 3 Tbsp peach or apricot jam
+- 3 Tablespoon peach or apricot jam

-- Icing/Confectioners'sugar for dusting
+- Icing/Confectioners'sugar, for dusting

-Defrost your puff pastry according to the directions on the box.
+- Defrost your puff pastry according to the directions on the box.

-Preheat oven to 375F and line a large baking sheet with parchment paper.
+- Preheat oven to 375F and line a large baking sheet with parchment paper.

-In a small bowl, stir together the mascarpone, vanilla and honey, if using.
+- In a small bowl, stir together the mascarpone, vanilla and honey, if using.
 Set aside.

-Unroll puff pastry on a lightly floured cutting board.
+- Unroll puff pastry on a lightly floured cutting board.
 (The brand I use is 10-inches x 10-inches per roll.
 Each roll will make 4 pastries).

-Cut each pastry roll into 4 strips, 2 1/2-inches wide each.
+- Cut each pastry roll into 4 strips, 2 1/2-inches wide each.
 Spread a thin layer of mascarpone filling down the centre of each of the strips.
 Spoon a spoonful of mascarpone at the bottom of each strip.
 Cut thin slices from your peaches.
 Lay the slices, overlapping along one side edge of the pastry strips, with the peel side peeking over the side edge slightly.
 Spoon a little jam over the peaches.

-For each strip, fold the uncovered half of the strip over the half with the peaches.
+- For each strip, fold the uncovered half of the strip over the half with the peaches.
 Starting with the end closest to you, roll up the pastry and pinch end together with the pastry slightly.
 Place "rose" onto parchment lined baking sheet.
 Repeat with each pastry, allowing several inches between pastries, as they will spread as they cook.

-Bake in the preheated oven and bake for about 45 minutes, just until the puff pastry is puffed up and cooked through.
+- Bake in the preheated oven and bake for about 45 minutes, just until the puff pastry is puffed up and cooked through.
 Transfer to a cooling rack to cool.
 Enjoy the day they are baked!